RobNobile/rag-csv-poc/README_FLASK.md

 - File uploads are validated (extension, size)
 - Filenames are sanitized with `secure_filename()`
-- Files are stored in session-specific directories
+- Files are stored in `uploads/` directory
 - Input validation on all API endpoints
-- Session cookies are secure (generated with `secrets.token_hex()`)

-For production:
+**Note:** This application is designed for local single-user use.
+For production deployment or multi-user scenarios:

 - Add HTTPS/TLS
+- Implement session management
-- Implement rate limiting
+- Add rate limiting
 - Add authentication/authorization
 - Use environment variables for secrets
 - Enable CORS only for trusted origins